Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 ### Cloning the Repository
 <br>

-To clone the site follow the following steps.
+To clone the site, follow the following steps.

 1. Log into GitHub.
 2. Go to the site's [repository](https://github.com/OliHickie/shakennotstirred).